 The Human Research Act regulates questions of liability in the event of project-related damage.
 In Switzerland, strict liability is applicable for research projects.
 This study compares legal liability provisions in eight European countries, assesses current practice in Switzerland and identifies areas where action may be required.

 The primary goal of the Human Research Act and its implementing ordinances is to protect the dignity, privacy and health of human beings involved in research.
 In light of this, it is essential for reviews of the efficacy of the Act’s provisions to take on board the experience and perceptions of people who have taken part in clinical trials.
 The survey will ask participants why they chose to enrol in a clinical trial and about their experiences in the trial.
 The findings will help to improve the legal provisions and their implementation.

 Analysis of the costs associated with the authorisation and conduct of clinical trials

-One of the goals of human research legislation is to create favourable conditions for research by standardising legal requirements throughout Switzerland and harmonising them with international guidelines.
-This longitudinal study analyses how the legislation affects the costs associated with the conduct of clinical trials.
-In particular, it compares the costs of preparing and conducting randomised clinical trials before and after the introduction of the HRA.
+One of the goals of human research legislation is to create favourable conditions for human research by standardising legal requirements throughout Switzerland and harmonising them with international guidelines.
+This longitudinal study analysed how the human research regulations affect the costs associated with the conduct of clinical trials.
+In particular, it compared the costs of preparing and conducting randomised clinical trials before and after the introduction of the HRA.

 Analysis of the effects of the HRA on research involving health-related data and biological material

 The human research legislation in force since 2014 also regulates research involving health related personal data and biological material from persons.
-Various studies are to be performed so as to analyse, as comprehensively as possible, the effects of the HRA on this type of research and also in relation to the approval authorities.
-The studies will focus not only on costs but on key aspects of the protection of privacy, especially data protection.
+Various studies were conducted to analyse, as comprehensively as possible, the effects of the HRA on this type of research and also in relation to the approval authorities.
+The studies focused not only on costs but on key aspects of the protection of privacy, especially data protection.